E-Sh4rk/TypeInference/random.md

 See example `two_steps` in the implementation.

 - Line 260: 'square' operator could be stronger!
 See example `two_steps` in the implementation.

+- Record: must remove the field l before merging for the u_l and r_l cases?

+- Record: In the definiton of record\l operator, should require that t <= {l=Any ..}